Welcome back to the Inflammation 101 series with Cured Nutrition.

 This week, we are deep diving into the ways you can protect your physical body from inflammation through nutritional and lifestyle changes.

 As discussed in the previous blog, inflammation can be a good thing.
 When you get a cut, burn or bruise, the inflammatory response is the mechanism used by the body to combat injury.
 Problems occur, however, when the inflammatory response does not shut off and goes from being temporary, localized and protective to being chronic and harmful.
-Continuous inflammation can cause changes in cells, contributing to premature cell death and disease.
+Continuous inflammation can cause changes in cells, contributing to premature cell death.

 While some factors associated with inflammation can’t be altered, such as aging, many healthy lifestyle modifications can put into place, such as avoiding tobacco, will decrease inflammation.
 There are other ways one can become empowered to take their health and healing into their own hands by navigating a anti-inflammatory lifestyle through dietary choices and lifestyle habits.